PeptiGel® Technology

 Core technology benefits

-- Mechanically tuneable - PeptiGels® come in a range of mechanical strengths and viscosities enabling you to optimise the scaffold for your cells’ and bioprinting needs.
-The range of stiffness’ available mimic all human tissue types and provide control over cell behaviour and fate.
+- Mechanically tuneable - PeptiGels® come in a range of mechanical strengths and viscosities,s enabling you to optimise the scaffold for your cells’ and bioprinting needs.
+The range of stiffness available mimics all human tissue types and provides control over cell behaviour and fate.

 - Biochemically functional - Bioactive peptide sequences can be incorporated within our peptide hydrogels to influence the dynamic interplay between cells and the ECM.
 This is done in a controlled and systematic way.